-The Maasai are the southernmost of the Nilotic-speaking peoples and are linguistically as well as physically related to the Samburu, Turkana and Kalenjin, among others.
+The Maasai are the southernmost of the Nilotic-speaking peoples.
+They linguistically and physically relate to the Samburu, Turkana and Kalenjin, among others.
 Their distant history is unknown beyond a wealth of unsubstantiated conjecture and dreams proposed by often romantically-minded Western scholars.

 Some say that they are one of the lost tribes of Israel.
 Others that they came from North Africa.
-Still others believe that they are the living remnants of Egyptian civilisation, primarily, it seems, on account of their warriors’ braided hairstyles.
+Still, others believe that they are the living remnants of Egyptian civilisation.
+These last idea, it seems, stems from their warriors’ braided hairstyles.

 What is known is that the Maasai came from the north, probably from the region of the Nile Valley in Sudan, northwest of Lake Turkana.
 It is thought that they left this area sometime between the fourteenth and sixteenth centuries, migrating southwards towards the Great Rift Valley.